-If you want to learn more about the advantages of solar energy, start reading our previous post
+We encourage you to learn more about the advantages of solar energy by reading our previous post

 What do I need to know about solar panels?

 Before you buy solar panels for your home, make sure you know the basic things about them.
-Actually, they come in various shapes, sizes, power capacities, types and other characteristics.
+They come in various shapes, sizes, power capacities, types, and other characteristics.
 It is important to note as well that they come in many different brands.
 Thus, the solar panel cost also varies.